A woman goes out for a run.

 Be physically active

-Many studies have shown that physical activity is linked with lower breast cancer risk.
-The American Cancer Society recommends that adults get at least 150 to 300 minutes of moderate-intensity or 75 to 150 minutes of vigorous-intensity activity each week.
+Many studies have shown that physical inactivity is linked with increased breast cancer risk.
+According to the American Cancer Society, adults should get at least 150 to 300 minutes of moderate-intensity or 75 to 150 minutes of vigorous-intensity activity each week.
 A combination of these activities spread throughout the week would be ideal.

 Avoid or limit alcohol